All You Need to Know About

 You most probably have heard the words Formulas & Functions both being used in Excel.
 What is the difference between them?

-A Formula is an expression which calculates the value of a cell.
-A Function is a predefined formula that is made available for you to use in Excel:
+Excel Formulas are expressions which calculate the value of a cell.
+An Excel Function is a predefined formula that is made available for you to use in Excel:

 We use both terms (function and formula) interchangeably.